 About the Report

 Conducted by David Rehr, Ph.D, in conjunction with the George Washington University's Graduate School of Political Management and the publishers of the Original US Congress Handbook and Lobbyists.info, this comprehensive survey of over 2,200 lobbyists and 700 congressional staffers is the largest study of its kind.
 Packed with full-color charts, ready-to-use best practices and surprising insights into what no longer works, this report is a must-have for everyone seeking Hill access — and influence.

-Register today to gain valuable insights into how staffers are dealing with the information explosion inside Congress, and what resources they depend on to get up to speed on policy issues.
+Order now to gain valuable insights into how staffers are dealing with the information explosion inside Congress, and what resources they depend on to get up to speed on policy issues.
 You’ll discover the (often surprising!) best ways to approach and deliver content, which lobbying tools do influence staff, and which will simply waste your resources.
 Plus, the Q&A session at the end gives you the chance to ask questions about your own specific concerns.

 Listen in now to take the guesswork out of building the best communication strategy, including:

 - The best ways to contact members of Congress and their staffs

 - How changes in Hill demographics have shifted perspectives – and what common practices can now be a waste of resources

 - What factors determine who gets access to Members